jonathan-poole/qs-admin-guide/docs/asset_management/security_rules/check_security_rules.md

 [![check_new_rules_native_2.png](images/check_new_rules_native_2.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/security_rules/images/check_new_rules_native_2.png)

-Now select the filter icon for the **Created** column, and then select the filter of **Today** (or **Last seven days** if you'd like a slightly larger rolling window).
+Now select the filter icon for the **Created** column, and then select the filter of **Last seven days**, or the desired range.

 [![check_new_rules_native_3.png](images/check_new_rules_native_3.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/security_rules/images/check_new_rules_native_3.png)

-Lastly, you can review the resulting table and view any new streams.
-You will want to repeat this process for the **Last modified** column, reviewing what security rules were modified and by whom.
+Lastly, review the resulting table and view any new streams.
+Repeat this process for the **Last modified** column, reviewing what security rules were modified and by whom.

 -------------------------